-Course fees are charged per person per course and are inclusive of VAT.
+Course fees are charged per person per course and are inclusive of VAT unless otherwise stated.
 They also include handouts, workbooks and manuals, unless stated.

 The RLSS National Pool Lifeguard Qualification (NPLQ) is widely recognised as the professional benchmark in the leisure industry and will provide you with the opportunity for employment at most UK swimming pools.
 The qualification also has widespread international recognition.

 Monday 11th October to Friday 15th October 2021

 Perth Leisure Pool/Bell's Sports Centre